-Online payments: Currently-enrolled students and authorized users may log into myLongwood/My Student Account to view their most recent billing statements and see all current account activity.
-Students and authorized users may submit lump sum payments, online, using (credit or debit) MasterCard, Discover, or American Express, or an automatic draft from a bank account.
+Online payments: Currently-enrolled students and authorized users may log into myLongwood/My Student Account to view most recent billing statements and see all current account activity.
+Students and authorized users may submit lump sum payments, online, using MasterCard, Discover, Diners Club, JCB, UnionPay or American Express (credit or debit), or an automatic draft from a bank account.
 A non-refundable convenience fee of 2.75% will be assessed on all credit or debit card payments.
-ACH Bank Draft (electronic check) payments will be processed at no cost to the user.
+ACH Bank Draft (electronic check) payments will be processed.
 On-line payments (myLongwood) are posted immediately to the appropriate student account.